Rigsto/api-http-status/README.md

 // {"success": false, "code": 500, "message": "Internal Server Error", "data": null}
 ```

 `generateSuccessResponse(?message, ?data)` will return json string of the http status, message, and data.
-This method is same with function above but it generates response with `HttpStatus::OK` as http status.
+This method is same with function above, but it generates response with `HttpStatus::OK` as http status.
 ```php
 <?php